 Last week, my husband and I watched some of Tony Robbins's “Breakthrough” shows on Hulu.
+(These shows are no longer available on Hulu, but you can search and find many of them on Youtube.)
 At one time, the site said the shows would be removed on September 4, but it looks like they've changed their minds.
 (Lucky for you!)
 Each of the six episodes is about 40 minutes long, and well worth every minute.

 In the segments, Robbins leads guests through some various exercises designed to take them from despair to hope in 30 days.
 In each case, Robbins guides them through seven steps that I think can be used in our everyday lives to overcome challenges and achieve our maximum potential in life.
 Here are the seven steps Robbins leads people through on the show.
 (I am paraphrasing some of the things Robbins discussed in the shows.)

 I watched each of the shows, but if you don't have time to catch them all, my suggestions are to watch Episode 1 with Frank and Kristen, and Episode 3 with Juaquin (the basketball player) and Kim Hawkins.
+(These shows are no longer available on Hulu, but you can search and find many of them on Youtube.)
 I teared up more than once.
 I was inspired and encouraged.
 If all of television was this productive, I think the world would be a better place.

 Hulu is hosting some interesting reviews and discussions about each episode at the site, so check them out if you get a chance.
 You can also engage at NBC's site (though I hate to link to them since they were dumb enough to cancel this show …)

 You can learn more about Tony Robbins at his website.